alexandrumuntenas/pingu/docs/Modules/suggestions.md

 Users should use the `/suggest` interaction or the `suggest` command to submit suggestions.

 And the interaction `/mysuggestions` or the command `mysuggestions` to see the suggestions that the user has submitted.

+## How does it work?
+### DM Updates

+Every action that is taken with a person's suggestion, Pingu will notify (if configured) via DM to its author.
+DM activity logging is enabled by using the `/suggestions dmupdates enable: true` interaction.

+Each time one of the following actions related to a suggestion happens:
+- Sending suggestion
+- Suggestion approval
+- Suggestion rejection
+- Note added by the staff to the suggestion

+The author will receive a DM, if enabled.

+### Suggestions Logging

+When a suggestion is approved or rejected, or a note has been added to it, if a "log" channel has been configured, the bot will send activity updates to that channel.
+In case it does not exist, notifications will be sent to the channel where new suggestions are created, in which the "Suggestion creation" message will be updated.
+To enable this, please use the `/suggestions setlogs channel: <TextChannel>` interaction.

+### Approving or Rejecting Suggestions

+To approve or reject a suggestion, use their respective commands `/suggestion approve suggestion: <Suggestion ID>` or `/suggestion reject suggestion: <Suggestion ID>`.

+### Adding Notes to Suggestions

+To add a note to a suggestion, use the `/suggestion addnote suggestion: <Suggestion ID> note: <Note>` command.
+After adding the note, if DM updates are enabled, the author will receive a message.
+Also, if the log channel is configured, the event will be logged.